fanzhoulll/tcpEvaluation/README.md

 After this experiment, we hope two following questions could be answered:

-1. What is the bottleneck of classical TCP’s performance and how the new TCP protocols try to solve them?
+1. What are the problems faced by classical TCP’s performance and how new TCP varients try to solve them?
 2. Can we further improve the performance of TCP?